Google +1

 I have done quite a bit of traveling since retiring -- except for 2020, of course, when the entire world ground to a halt due to the pandemic.

-I fulfilled a lifelong dream of visiting Egypt. and Greece.
+I fulfilled a lifelong dream of visiting Egypt and Greece.
 I have watched the sun set over the Sahara Desert while I sat atop a camel.
 I got to see the rare, and elusive, Ethiopian wolf.
-I have photographed jaguars in Brazil's Pantanal, leopards, cheetahs and lines in Africa, grizzly bears in Alaska and polar bears in far northern Canada.
+I have photographed jaguars in Brazil's Pantanal, leopards, cheetahs and lions in Africa, grizzly bears in Alaska and polar bears in far northern Canada.
 I walked part of the Camino de Santiago in Spain.
 I viewed Paris from the top of the Eiffel Tower.
 I took part in an in-depth experience to learn about the Holocaust and I did a service project at Auschwitz.
 I sat on the dusty ground of Botswana's Kalahari Desert as meerkats crawled over me.
 I wandered through a few of the 300 rooms in the famed 'Downton Abbey' (Highclere Castle).
 I visited Colombia,

 Costa Rica, Nicaragua and Cuba, Grand Teton, Yosemite, Yellowstone, Olympic, Joshua Tree and Glacier national parks.

 When I worked in Moscow (Russia) for 3-1/2 months, I spent weekends exploring that ancient city.
-I was amazed at the beuaty, crumbling though it is, of St. Peterburg.
+I was amazed at the beauty, crumbling though it is, of St. Peterburg.
 I took my daughter to visit the Siberian city from which I had adopted her.

 I have watched in stunned silence the fluid beauty of a cheetah as it chased a gazelle, and at the power of a leopard as it dragged an antelope up a tree.
 Mu heart pounded as an elephant mock-charged the vehicle in which I was sitting.